This website is intended for UK residents only

 Whilst it can be incredibly tough for your child living with atopic dermatitis (AD), it can also be a strain on the caregivers too, especially the long and interrupted night’s sleep when your child’s AD can seem particularly bad.
 A lack of sleep and challenges making plans that everyone in the family can enjoy may make it harder to maintain relationships and may lead to feelings of worry or hopelessness2.
 As a result of this, you the caregiver, may even experience higher-than-average levels of anxiety and depression2,3.
 Why not read our mental health top tips or follow the guided meditation below because it is fundamental that you look after yourself too.

-You can also find our guide for parents, guardians and caregivers of children with AD under Eczema advice and tips for friends and family and in the Caregiver to patient discussion guide.
+You can also find our guide for parents, guardians and caregivers of children with AD under Supporting someone with AD and in the Caregiver to patient discussion guide.

 Young adults mental health experiences